telerik/winforms-docs/scheduler/end-user-functionality/copy-paste-cut.md

 You can cancel this event as well in order to prevent pasting data in some cases.

->note Additionally, you can use the RadScheduler. __Paste__ method in order to perform programmatically paste functionality.
+>tip Additionally, you can use the RadScheduler. __Paste__ method in order to perform programmatically paste functionality.
 >

 ## Cutting